cdmochi/ScanToGo/README.md

 The project is a QRCode Scanner created from CameraX + MLKit from google.

 ## Features
 Shows Examples CameraX & MLKit combined to create QRScanner.
+The QR Can be scanned via image chosen or be shared from other app.

 ## API Reference
 For CameraX: https://developer.android.com/jetpack/androidx/releases/camera